 Food regulation

-Safe, authentic and traceable food is of the highest importance to our sector.
+The provision of safe, authentic and traceable food is of the highest importance to our sector.
+Food businesses must comply with all relevant food regulations, which need to be built upon sound science and evidence.